 - What do you do? (employment, hobbies, volunteer work, etc)

 - What physical activities are part of your life?

 - Which shift would you like to work?
 Please list two or three possibilities, in order of preference.
 If only one shift will work for you, let me know.

 - Please give me one or two references. (someone who can best speak to your abilities as a potential worker share).

-Each year there are more people interested in participating as a worker share than we have the ability to accommodate.
 Thanks for taking the time to read the information and answer the questions.
 You will hear back from me shortly after I receive your e-mail.

 Vermont Valley Community Farm owner and Crew Manager